deivthings/piano-training-vue/README.md

 ## To do
+* ~~Use Audio API.~~
+* Create preset simulating piano sound using Audio API filters to modeling the wave.
 * Save at localstore your best score.
 * Test with sequences of musical notes, not only one note a time.
-* Settings page to set octave range.
+* Settings page to set octave range or preset sound for the keyboard.
-* Use Audio API.
 * ...